sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

-# Khadi - A Rebellion against Fashion
+# A Rebellion against Fashion
 or Gradual Self-Sufficiency in Clothing

 ToDo: